Find essential travel information to make the most out of your trip to South Australia.

 The main coach terminal in Adelaide is the Adelaide Central Bus Station.
 All coaches depart from and arrive at this terminal.
 Look at Greyhound Australia, LinkSA or Premier Stateliner.

 Less than two hours drive from Adelaide, the SeaLink ferry takes you across to Kangaroo Island.
 Alternatively, KIC (Kangaroo Island Connect) is an express ferry service that will get you to Kangaroo Island where you can either hire a car, van or RV near the ferry terminal in Penneshaw.
 There are three departures each day and extra services during peak times.
 Refreshments are available on-board.
 Crossing the Murray River is easy with free vehicle ferries.
 Each operates 24 hours a day, seven days a week, unless otherwise advertised.

 The Adelaide Metro Visitor Pass includes unlimited travel for three consecutive days as well as a visitor pack with maps and travel guides.

 Explore with the free City Connector Loop-Bus which runs frequently until about 6pm each day and Fridays until 9pm seven days a weeks and stops include the South Australia Museum, Adelaide Botanic Garden, Rundle Street (East End), Adelaide Central Market, Hindley Street precinct, UniSA and Adelaide University.
 There is also a free connector service to North Adelaide.

-A tram ride through the city’s center is free and will take you between the South Terrace tram stop and the Entertainment Center at Hindmarsh.
+A tram ride through the city’s centre is free and will take you between the South Terrace tram stop and the Entertainment Centre at Hindmarsh.

 Stay on the Glenelg-bound tram (fee applies) and you'll be at Adelaide’s premier beach in about 30 minutes.
 The tram stops along Jetty Road (travel along Jetty Road is free) and terminates at the beach.